rogalmic/vscode-xml-complete/README.md

 # Xml Complete

 This extension helps with editing XML files by providing hints.
+Sample [schema files](https://github.com/rogalmic/vscode-xml-complete/tree/master/test) provided for XAML file types (WPF, Avalonia).

 It does not require any runtime like `java`, `python` or `xmllint`, while does partial XSD parsing.